ipassynk/petstore-client/README.md

-# petstore-client
+# AngularJS PetStore

-AngularJS PetStore Client Demo Implementation
+AngularJS PetStore Client Demo Implementation.

+Implements the following api:
+* find pet by id
+* delete a pet
+* create a pet

 To run with petstore-server